 RGCS hosts a visiting Fulbright Chair for stays of one semester, extendable to up to one year.
 The Chair receives a stipend of $US 25,000, and is expected to be in residence at McGill conducting research throughout the term of the award.
 The Chair will be a Fellow of RGCS during his or her stay, expected to take an active part in the Group's intellectual life, including regular participation and one presentation at the RGCS faculty and fellows workshop.
 There is no teaching requirement.
 The Chair may be asked to deliver 1-2 public lectures on the topic of his or her research, to guest-lecture to an appropriate class, or to take part in appropriate workshop or seminar sessions.
-Previous chaircholders include Andrew Rehfeld (Washington University in St. Louis, Political Science), James Gardner (SUNY Buffalo, Law), Erin Delaney (Northwestern, Law and Political Science), and Jack Jackson (Whitman College).
+Previous chaircholders include Andrew Rehfeld (Washington University in St. Louis, Political Science), James Gardner (SUNY Buffalo, Law), Erin Delaney (Northwestern, Law and Political Science), Jack Jackson (Whitman College), and David Ciepley (Denver)

 Applications are invited for a one-semester or full-year Visiting Fulbright Research Chair in Constitutional and Political Theory in academic year 2018-19.
 This fellowship for US citizens includes a $US 25,000 stipend with no teaching responsibilities.
 It is intended for those holding faculty rank who are eligible for leave or sabbatical from their home institutions.